BodoBookhagen/BodoBookhagen.github.io/_pages/about.md

 Detailed information on these research topics can be found on [research](http://bodobookhagen.github.io/research).
 More extensive tutorial, data, and codes are available and on the [University of Potsdam - Remote Sensing and Earth-Surface Process webpage](http://UP-RS-ESP.github.io/).

-My **teaching** centers around a remote-sensing and data-science focused curriculum for educating earth scientists.
-Specifically, we are running an international MSc program *Remote Sensing, geoInformation, and Visualization* (see [our Department webpage](http://www.geo.uni-potsdam.de/msc-RSIV-e.html), the [university's application website](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html), and the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/).
-My current MSc teaching focuses on:
+My [**teaching**](http://bodobookhagen.github.io/teaching) centers around a combination of remote-sensing and earth-data sciences.
+In the classroom, we rely on a variety of data source (remote sensing, field data, modeling output), programming environments (Python, C, Matlab), and geochemical tools (e.g., cosmogenic nuclides and stable isotopes) to quantify geoscientific processes.
+In the past years, we have developed a modern remote sensing and earth-surface processes curriculum and we are running an international MSc program *Remote Sensing, geoInformation, and Visualization* (see [our Department webpage](http://www.geo.uni-potsdam.de/msc-RSIV-e.html), the [university's application website](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html), and the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/).
+All teaching material are available on the Moodle platform at the University of Potsdam.

-* Earth System Science (transport processes within the earth, on the Earth's surface, and in the atmosphere)
-* Remote Sensing of the Environment
-* Applied Remote Sensing: Aerial photogrammetry, Structure from Motion, and Lidar data
-* Applied Remote Sensing: Point Cloud analyses for the Environmental sciences
+My current MSc teaching focuses on (1) Earth System Science; (2) Remote Sensing of the Environment; (3) Applied Remote Sensing: Aerial photogrammetry, Structure from Motion, and Lidar data; (4) Applied Remote Sensing: Point Cloud analyses for the Environmental sciences; and (5) Spatiotemporal analysis of remote sensing and earth-science data using Python.

 At the BSc level, I am teaching introductory-level classes in remote sensing and GIS ('Grundlagen der Geoinformationssysteme').

-All teaching material are available on the Moodle platform at the University of Potsdam.